aston89/DASR-Differential-Anisotropic-Shimmer-Reductor-for-ReShade/README.md

 # 3. How DASR work

 ## 3a.
 Grid / Brick Divergence Detector

-**Overview**
-The Grid / Brick Divergence Detector is the primary instability sensor used by DASR.
+This is the primary instability sensor used by DASR.
 The core idea behind this detector is simple:
 **A pixel that changes significantly when observed through different sampling arrangements is likely to be unstable.**
 Traditional anti-aliasing methods generally attempt to reconstruct a smoother representation of the image after sampling.
 DASR instead analyzes the sampling process itself, searching for areas where the current pixel representation is highly sensitive to small spatial changes.